CMS-Garden/ftm/doc/README.md

 ## Vision

-- Transparency for the current state of web based systems in the public sector.
-- Public money must lead to public code.
+We provide transparency to the web-based system landscape of the public sector.
+With the principle of "public money, public code", we encourage the use of open-source technologies to foster maintainability and innovation in the public sector.

 ## Project Scope